Skip to main content

 Understanding the @use Directive

-When you use the @use directive, only the content inside @insert directives will be rendered, while the rest of the file’s content will be ignored.
-This is because the @use directive instructs the program to apply a layout file instead of rendering the current file directly.
-In this process, all reserved placeholders in the layout file are filled with the content specified within your @insert directives.
+When you use the @use directive, only the content inside @insert directives will be rendered; the rest of the file's content will be ignored.
+This is because the @use directive applies a layout file instead of rendering the current file directly.
+During this process, all placeholders reserved in the layout file are populated with the content specified within your @insert directives.

 @use("layouts/main")